sarmadiali98/ReLico/README.md

 The hardware-backed execution path uses the adapted LF version, which includes the extra integration needed to consume runtime sensor data.
 This should not be confused with the raw translator output.

-### PlatformIO note

-The ESP32 firmware for the smart-home example was created and used with **PlatformIO**.
-If you want to reproduce that path, see the README inside the smart-home example directory.

 ### Hardware-free replay note

 Live ESP32 reproduction is optional for artifact review.
-The smart-home directory also contains a replay script and recorded scenario logs.
+The smart-home directory contains a replay script and recorded scenario logs.
 This allows reviewers to inspect the expected `[EVENT]`, `[INFO]`, and `[PROPERTY]` markers without physically connecting the ESP32 setup.

 See: